pytorch/torchtune/docs/source/examples/e2e_flow.rst

     because our quantization APIs currently don't support any conversion across formats.
     As a result you won't be able to use these quantized models outside of TorchTune.
-    But you should be able to use these with the generation and evaluation recipes within TorchTune and use the results to inform which quantization APIs you should use with your favorite inference engine.
+    But you should be able to use these with the generation and evaluation recipes within TorchTune.
+These results will help inform which quantization methods you should use with your favorite inference engine.

 Now that we have the quantized model.
 Let's rerun generation.